canonical/subiquity/doc/reference/autoinstall-reference.rst

 .. code-block:: yaml

    autoinstall:
-     # default behaviour.
+     # default behavior.
 Updates from the security pocket are installed.
      updates: security

    autoinstall: